arthyn/kartchners/site/products/plate-lunches.md

 > **_Monday-$11.99_**
 >
-> bacon wrapped tenderloin stuffed with boudin, Loaded Potato corn nuggets &  a Dinner Roll
+> Spaghetti & Meatballs With Corn, Cucumber and Tomato Salad, and A Dinner Roll
 >
 > **_Tuesday-$11.99_**
 >